5 Types of Cheerleading EXPLAINED (Which Is Right For You?)

 Recreational or “Rec” Cheer

 There are two main types of rec cheer: performance rec and traditional rec.
+Traditional rec cheerleaders cheer for local rec or youth sports teams.

 They can also compete in rec cheer competitions when sports aren’t in session.